-At 62 years old, John has transformed a 200 square-foot community garden at Imagine Art into a lush, 2,000 square-foot oasis that boasts over 120 species of fruits and vegetables which supplement over 400 meals each month for those in need.
+At 62 years old, John transformed a 200 square-foot community garden at Imagine Art into a 2,000 square-foot oasis.
+This garden boasts 120 species of fruits and vegetables which supplement over 400 meals each month for those in need.

 RecognizeGood presented the 52nd RecognizeGood® Legend award to John Macpherson of Imagine Art in a ceremony at Imagine Art (2830 Real Street, Austin, TX), beginning at 1:00 pm on Tuesday, October 6, 2015.
 As part of the award presentation, the Texas State Alumni Association received a $1,000 pay-it-forward donation from RecognizeGood in John’s name.

-As a 2015 Legend, John is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign, an annual event which presents the Austin area with a unique opportunity to say “thank you” to a group of remarkable individuals who contribute their time and talents to our community.
+As a 2015 Legend, John is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign.
+This annual event presents the Austin area with the opportunity to say “thank you” to a group of remarkable individuals.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.